alopez/alopez.github.com/email.md

 what to expect (if you have).

 Do you have a specific question related to my published research?
-: Email <alopez@ed.ac.uk>, and please also email my coauthors, who may be able to reply more quickly.
+: Email <nlpresearch.eloquent365@passfwd.com>, and please also email my coauthors, who may be able to reply more quickly.

 Do you want to hire me for consulting work or a new job?
-: Email <fromweb.palm986@passinbox.com>.
+: Email <nlpresearch.eloquent365@passfwd.com>.
 Please be patient waiting for a reponse.

 Are you a friend and/ or (former) research student?
 : I would love to hear from you!
 Please email my personal